CookiezyCookiezy

 Step 3

-Register the settings link and mount the cookie audit
+Register the live hostname, settings link, and cookie audit

 Code snippet